 A complete home is a home that looks good from the outside in, and your windows are one of the first things people see when they visit your home!
 Before we plug any drafts, it’s very important that you ensure your radiators are not causing the draught.
-A specialist plumber service in Milton Keynes will be able to carry out these checks for you.
+A specialist plumber will be able to carry out these checks for you.
 Sash windows are one of the preferred window types in a home because of their ability to provide a home with a real touch of character.

 These can be installed by a contractor, or an experienced DIYer could attempt this, but the simple task of draught proofing your windows can be done by anyone!
 That’s why today we’ll be covering the core aspect of the maintenance for sophisticated sash windows: draught-proofing.